-For games that are out of town, BUSA requests all members of a respective team stay at the same hotel.
+For games that are out of town, AFC requests all members of a respective team stay at the same hotel.
 All members of a team are encouraged to participate in team events such as meals, movies, et cetera, which may be setup by the coach or manager.

 On trips where travel exceeds a reasonable amount, all team members will be required to stay at the same hotel and participate in team events.
 Note that some events/tournaments require using their housing/lodging requirements.
+Players are not allowed to ride with a coach unless approved in acute situations from the DOC/ED.